DigiMancer3D/BSDM/README.md

 ---

+## Lore

+What started as a JS tool to test a theory on Bi-Sectoinal based diffusion models became a slightly new lights out game.
+Similar to the obstacle lights out games, LOFZ offers some unique play method to win.
+An offset block that is technically below the rest of the grid board, it effects the center blocks or can.
+The enemy computer (Flipper) is the Sith Lord keeping everyone awake.
+You are the last Jedi that just has to turn off the lights on Flipper to win this battle...until next time at least.
+So this version of Lights Out has more potential unfinishable states then any other Lights Out without going under a 3x3 common Lights out grid.
+That makes this one of the harder Lights Out games to be able to beat.
+This Flipper Zero game is designed to look pretty and give a sence of wonder.
+With the various fantasy themes built into the game screens, extras built inside and the failed internal leaderboard only leaves hope for more one day.

 ## Features

 - **Star Wars style intro crawl** before the game begins, complete with scrolling rules and credits.
+- **Dynamic line hieght** for all scrolling crawlers.
 - **3D perspective game board** and Flipper Zero Sith mascot.
 - **Unique "lost nulls" lose condition:** If all tiles are in the ON state, the Flipper Zero mascot wins and you see a "died" screen with animation and rematch menu!
 - **Animated credits sequence** and special secret access (see below).